Find a Bicycle Lock Online

 - If you don't know how to lock a bike, it's important to understand where to place a U-lock.
 A U-lock should go around the rear rim and tire, somewhere inside the rear triangle of the frame.
 There is no need to loop it around the seat tube as well because the wheel cannot be pulled through the rear triangle.

-- Cable locks are easily cut and highly discouraged for bicycle protection, unless you're using them in addition to a secure U-lock.
+- Cable locks is easily cut and highly discouraged for bicycle protection unless you're using them in addition to a secure U-lock.
 Many people will use a U-lock for the primary protection of a bicycle, and use cable locks to secure their wheels and seat.

 - Part of knowing how to lock a bike is knowing what thieves look for.
 If you have an extremely expensive seat, thieves will remove the seat and/or seat and post, and leave the rest of your bicycle securely attached.

 - If at all possible, protect your wheels.
 A rim is nearly impossible to cut through, so attach your U-lock through the rim and frame of your wheels, and when you have to choose one wheel over the other, choose the protect the rear wheel.
 Rear wheels have special gears, and they are much more expensive than front wheels.
-In fact, they're nearly twice the cost, so if you can only choose to protect one of your wheels, choose the rear wheel.
+They're near twice the cost, so if you can only choose to protect one of your wheels, choose the rear wheel.

 - Even if you have done everything you can to prevent a thief from stealing your bicycle, they may still try to dismantle your bike.
 If you live in a particularly problematic area, check out the following video where you can learn a few modifications when locking your bike to prevent thieves from dismantling it.